 you're interested in a 50 minute consultation session please email using the "Let's Connect" button on my Theravive listing.
 I will

 respond within 24 hours Mon - Sat unless my listing states I'm away.

-insurance companies.
 I do offer a sliding scale for low income

-households and special needs accommodation.
+households and special needs accommodation for accessibility and affordability.

 I look forward to meeting with you if you are would like to reach out.

 This video is from the 2012 SouthWestern Ontario Regional Supportive Care Conference.
 This is me, Helen Butlin but my name then was Helen Battler.